presence-insights/pi-sample-NodeRED/Eventing/README.md

 ## Setting up Presence Insights

 [This guide](https://presenceinsights.ibmcloud.com/pidocs/configure/subscriptions) will guide you in setting up a subscription in Presence Insights.
-Before clicking **OK** make sure the subscriptionpopup box has the following configuration
+Before clicking **OK** make sure the subscription popup box has the following configuration

 <img src="subscription.png" width="500px" height="454px"/>